torvalds/linux/Documentation/admin-guide/l1tf.rst

    deployment scenario.
 The mitigations, their protection scope and impact are described in the next sections.

-   The default mitigations and the rationale for chosing them are explained at the end of this document.
+   The default mitigations and the rationale for choosing them are explained at the end of this document.
 See :ref:`default_mitigations`.

 .. _l1tf_sys_info: